-Nate Thayer, Journalist Who Interviewed Pol Pot, Dead at 62
+Nate Thayer, Journalist who Interviewed Pol Pot, Dead at 62

 "He actually knew quite a few of the Khmer Rouge. ...
 Nobody else spent as much time pursuing those guys, going to dangerous places, being with them in a firefight," he added.

-The son of a former U.S. ambassador to Singapore, Thayer spent most of his career focused on Asia, reporting from combat situations such as the Myanmar border and investigating North Korea.
+The son of a former U.S. ambassador to Singapore, Thayer spent most of his career focused on Asia, reporting from combat situations like the Myanmar border and investigating North Korea.

 He also traveled to Iraq to report on the 2003 U.S. invasion.